vitalyrodnenko/geeknote/README.md

 Geeknote - is a command line client for Evernote, that can be use on Linux, FreeBSD and OS X.
 It allows you to:
-   * save notes in your Evernote account;
+   * create notes in your Evernote;
-   * make search;
+   * create tags, notebooks;
+   * use Evernote search in console with different filters;
-   * edit note directly in console using any editor;
+   * edit note directly in console using any editor: nano, vim, mcedit;
-   * save URL to your Evernote in formats: clean (text only), clean + pdf (pdf format).
-   * … ect.

-It can be used by:
-   * really geeks who love console commands and love Evernote.
-   * system administrators who can use Evernote as a log database for some important messages.
-   * developers in their projects.
+   * sync your local files, directories with Evernote;
+   * use Evernote with cron or any scripts.

 Geeknote has been written on Python, so you can use open source package anywhere you have Python, even in Windows if you like.